ili-cre/ili-test-docusaurus/docs/doc2.md

 ---
 id: doc2
-title: External Power Supply Fail Safe El Lock
+title: Installing an External Power Supply & Fail Safe Electric Lock
 ---

-# Installing an External Power Supply & Fail Safe Electric Lock #

 **You will need:**